FAQ

 Will it hold up to heat and racing?

-How does Plasti Dip® hold up to gasoline?
+How does these coatings hold up to gasoline?

-Plasti Dip® is a solvent based coating and does not hold up to exposure to gasoline.
+DYC coatings are primarily solvent based, and do not hold up to exposure to gasoline.
 Please be careful when filling your tank or working with gasoline around a dipped surface.
 However - DipArmor™ Advanced TopCoat is now available which is gasoline resistant.
 If you want a vehicle surface that is resistant to gasoline and other chemicals, be sure to utilize DipArmor™.

 Can I dip my brand new or newly painted car?